tshepang/blog/content/2010-movie-review.md

 ## acting & characters

-There were so many enjoyable performances this year that I couln't clearly decide who was better than who, and here's an attempt:
+There were so many enjoyable performances this year that I could not clearly decide who was better than who, and here's an attempt:

 The year's most **favorite performance** is that of Jesse Eisenberg in